open-telemetry/opentelemetry.io/content/en/docs/languages/java/instrumentation.md

 ### Using UpDown Counters

-UpDown counters can increment and decrement, allowing you to observe a cumulative value that goes up or down.
+UpDown counters can increment and decrement, allowing you to observe a value that goes up or down.

 ```java
 LongUpDownCounter counter = meter.upDownCounterBuilder("dice-lib.score")